Elliottt001/Elliottt001.github.io/docs/DEV/index.md

 # Development

-Click the table of contents to start your trip towards the world of computer science!
+<font style="font-style:italic; font-size:1.1em; color:#00008B">Click the table of contents to start your trip towards the world of computer science!</font>